Skip to main content

 If your datasource is not supported, you can declare a custom table.

-The Table Schema is a formal definition that describes the structure of your data.
+Every table has a schema that describes the structure of your data.

 Built-in connectors infer the column structure from the datasource you connect.